 In part 2 of this series, we are going to explore dietary fats.
-For the longest time, we believed that dietary fat is evil.
-Hence, we started a low fat/non-fat diet trend.
-Unfortunately, as we cut out the fat from our diet, we started to depend more on carbohydrate especially refined, processed carbohydrates to satisfy our craving.
+For the longest time, we’ve believed that dietary fat is evil.
+Hence, we started a low-fat/non-fat diet trend.
+Unfortunately, as we cut out the fat from our diet, we started to depend more on carbohydrates, especially refined, processed carbohydrates to satisfy our cravings.
 Many people are afraid of fat but not all fats are made equal.
 Fat plays an important role in maintaining a healthy vibrant body.
-Fat is the most calories-dense of the macronutrients at 9 calories per gram (carbs and protein is 4 calories per gram) because of its own in energy storage.
-Don’t let the calories scare you away from consuming it.
-This is why in TLS, we don’t count calories.
+Fat is the most calory-dense of the macronutrients at 9 calories per gram (carbs and protein are 4 calories per gram) because of its own energy storage.
+Don’t let the calories scare you away from consuming fat.
+This is why at TLS, we don’t count calories.

 Different types of fat:

-THE GOOD – Monounsaturated fats (olive oil, avocado, nuts, seeds) and omega-3 (fatty fish such as salmon, tuna, mackerel, sardine, anchovy) are known as the good fats because they support heart health.
-Omega-3 is important to support eye and brain health in addition to maintaining healthy inflammatory level.
+THE GOOD – Monounsaturated fats (olive oil, avocado, nuts, seeds) and omega-3 (fatty fish such as salmon, tuna, mackerel, sardine, and anchovy) are known as good fats because they support heart health.
+Omega-3 is important to support eye and brain health in addition to maintaining healthy inflammatory levels.

 What about Omega-6?

-- Omega-6 in a small amount confers no health concerns but high intake of processed food and eating out leads to overconsumption of soybean, safflower and corn oil.
-An imbalance of omega 6 to omega-3 consumption can increase our inflammatory level and leads to many chronic health issues.
+- Omega-6 in a small amount confers no health concerns but a high intake of processed food and eating out leads to overconsumption of soybean, safflower, and corn oil.
+An imbalance of omega-6 to omega-3 consumption can increase our inflammatory level and lead to many chronic health issues.

 What are the benefits of fat:

-- Helps you feel full and satisfy – this is key when it comes to maintaining a healthy lifestyle.
-If you are not satisfied with your meal, you are likely not going to maintain in the long run.
-This is why all of our menu plans in TLS, Transition Lifestyle System, encourage consumption of 2 servings of healthy fat daily because of their benefits and its impact on blood glucose.
+- Helps you feel full and satisfied – this is key when it comes to maintaining a healthy lifestyle.
+If you are not satisfied with your meal, you are likely not going to maintain healthy eating in the long run.
+This is why all of our menu plans in TLS, Transition Lifestyle System, encourage the consumption of 2 servings of healthy fat daily because of their benefits and impact on blood glucose.

-- Like fiber and protein, it also helps you to blunt the glycemic impact of your meal which means it slows down the rate at which food is digested so your blood sugar stay within the healthy range for energy, mood and maximum fat loss.
+- Like fiber and protein, it also helps you to blunt the glycemic impact of your meal which means it slows down the rate at which food is digested so your blood sugar stays within the healthy range for energy, mood, and maximum fat loss.

-- Helps to increase absorption of fat-soluble vitamins (vitamin A, D, E and K) which all play important roles to support a healthy body.
+- Helps to increase the absorption of fat-soluble vitamins (vitamins A, D, E, and K) which all play important roles to support a healthy body.